fenimore/freestuffs/README.md

 # freestuff-bot - or, Never Buy Again!
 This is a bot which scrapes free stuff from craigslist (montrea).
 It posts the data onto a map/html page.
 It's written in python 3 but ought to be compatible with 2.7 (once you change the print functions accordingly).
+I'm trying to get it to work according to the user input, that is, whatsoever city we want free stuff from.
+And I'm switching this to BeautifulSoup, it makes the issue for missing nodes (for images/locations) no longer an issue.

 ##To run freestuff-bot, run <code>python -m http.server</code>
 <b>The findit.html file is an example of the map output</b>